dawachyophel/spstf/README.md

+# A computer aided low-dose CT image denoising using an improved sparse coding scheme via transform filtering for clinical analysis

 This repository contains the official implementation of the "A computer aided low-dose CT image denoising using an improved sparse coding scheme via transform filtering for clinical analysis"

 **DATASET**